AmanProjects/ekamanam/README.md

 - Camera feed for focus monitoring **never leaves your device**
 - No data is collected or sent to any third party
 - All processing happens locally or through your own API key

+## ⚖️ Copyright & Legal Compliance

+**Current Mode: User-Upload Only ("My Books")**

+This app respects all intellectual property rights:

+- ✅ **No Direct NCERT Linking**: The app does NOT provide direct access to NCERT materials
+- ✅ **User-Provided Content**: Students must upload their own PDF files
+- ✅ **Legal Compliance**: All features are transformative educational tools
+- ✅ **User Responsibility**: Users are responsible for materials they upload

+### NCERT Library Feature (Future)

+The codebase includes **commented-out** code for potential future NCERT library integration.
+This feature is:
+- ❌ Currently **DISABLED**
+- 🔒 Will remain disabled until proper permissions are obtained from NCERT
+- 📝 Clearly marked in the code for transparency

+See [COPYRIGHT_NOTICE.md](COPYRIGHT_NOTICE.md) for complete legal information.

+**Note**: Students should download NCERT textbooks from the official [NCERT website](https://ncert.nic.in/textbook.php) and upload them to the app for personal educational use.

 ## 👨‍👩‍👧 For Parents